 Judith Butler

-Judith Pamela Butler (born February 24, 1956) is an American feminist philosopher and gender studies scholar whose work has influenced political philosophy, ethics, and the fields of third-wave feminism, queer theory, and literary theory.In 1993, Butler joined the faculty in the Department of Rhetoric at the University of California, Berkeley, where they became the Maxine Elliot Professor in the Department of Comparative Literature and the Program in Critical Theory in 1998.
+Judith Butler (born February 24, 1956) is an American feminist and queer philosopher and gender studies scholar whose work has influenced political philosophy, ethics, psychoanalysis, and the fields of feminist and queer theory, academic freedom, and literary theory.Butler has held academic appointments at Wesleyan University, George Washington University, and Johns Hopkins University where they received tenure in 1992 before joining the faculty in the Department of Rhetoric at the University of California, Berkeley in 1993.
+There they became the Maxine Elliot Professor in 1998, holding faculty appointments in the Departments of Rhetoric and Comparative Literature and the Program in Critical Theory which they cofounded in 2007.
+They founded the International Consortium of Critical Theory, funded by the Mellon Foundation, in 2015.
 They also hold the Hannah Arendt Chair at the European Graduate School (EGS).

 Butler is best known for the books ''Gender Trouble: Feminism and the Subversion of Identity'' (1990) and ''Bodies That Matter: On the Discursive Limits of Sex'' (1993), in which they challenge conventional, heteronormative notions of gender and develop their theory of gender performativity.
 This theory has had a major influence on feminist and queer scholarship.
-Their work is often studied and debated in film studies courses emphasizing gender studies and performativity.

 Showing 1 - 19 results of 19 for search 'Butler, Judith, 1956-', query time: 0.01s